FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 ## ROS integration
 Communication between autonomous system and simulator will take place using ROS topics.
-Sensor data will be published by the [ros bridge](ros-bridge.md) and subscred on by the autonomous system.
+Sensor data will be published by the [ros bridge](ros-bridge.md) and received by the autonomous system.
 The autonomous system will publish vehicle setpoints and the ROS bridge will listen for those messages.
-Transforms between sensors also are being published for usage by the autonomous system.
+Static transforms between sensors also are being published for usage by the autonomous system.

 ### Sensor topics
 The following topics are made available: